 Not me.
 And I know I’m not alone because we see these examples everywhere all across Hollywood.
 I remember putting myself in the position of those black models and imagining as best I could how shitty that would be.
 I always made it my goal to assist these hairdressers, learn, ask questions, and just educate myself in this.
 I would practice at home and do all I could.
 You really have to seek it out yourself to learn whatever is lacking.

 Which shouldn’t be the case.

 It shouldn’t, but also, there’s this unique beauty to our industry.
 From day one of beauty school, it’s ingrained in your DNA as a hairdresser always to seek education.
 You’re taught that you’re always learning, and every hairdresser, no matter their age, is always looking to expand their knowledge.
 They are forever a student, which I think is so incredible.

 It’s ironic because it shouldn’t be the case.
-You know you don’t learn it all in beauty school, which is a whole problem in it of itself.
+You know you don’t learn it all in beauty school, which is a whole problem in and of itself.
 Then secondly, you’re always learning, but if your avenues for learning are all funneled through these white lenses, then where do you go?